-Grids Notes
+Grids notes

-Grids are an overlay for your EVF/LCD display that can help you with composition, cropping, subject/image alignment, and other novel things.
+Grids are an overlay for the EVF /LCD display that can help you with composition, cropping, subject / image alignment, and other novel things.
 Normally most cameras only offer you one simple option, a "Rule of Thirds" composition grid, but with CHDK the sky is now the limit on what you want displayed on your viewfinder for these handy photographer's tools.

-You may Load and run your Grid files from the CHDK <ALT> + Menu path of: "OSD Parameters" > "Grid" > "Load Grid from File..."
-When not in <ALT> mode you may quickly turn your Grid Overlay (and all other CHDK OSD elements) on or off with a simple Half-Shutter-Press + Right-Navigation button combination.
+You can Load and run the Grid files from "OSD Parameters" > "Grid" > "Load Grid from File..."
+When not in <ALT> mode you can quickly turn the Grid Overlay (and all other CHDK OSD elements) on or off with a simple Half-Shutter-Press + Right-Navigation button combination.